Global Change Master Directory (GCMD) Keywords

 - CSIRO Marine and Atmospheric Research, Australia

-- Federation of Earth Science Information Partners (ESIP)
+- Earth Science Information Partners (ESIP)

 - French Polar Institute